AlthalusDGr8/Import-RegisteredServers/README.md

+Updated to work with the newer versions of the Azure Dat Studio

 # Import-RegisteredServers

 Did you want to copy all your currently registered servers in SQL Server Management Studio over to Azure Data Studio?
 Me too.
 This function will do just that.